A website redesign is like a Hollywood movie reboot. It really is.

 There have been two attempts to reboot the cultural phenomenon that is Star Wars.
 George Lucas gave us three prequels that, while generating some $2.5 billion in box office worldwide, were largely reviled for their lack of magic and stunted acting.
 Now JJ Abrams is rebooting with a sequel to the series called Star Wars: The Force Awakens.

 Redesigning your website should be seen as a reboot of your online properties as well.
-In our December 16 webinar, The JJ Abrams School of Website Redesign, we’ll show you how to avoid creating a Phantom Menace when you want to turn your website into a Force Awakens.
+Watch The JJ Abrams School of Website Redesign, and learn how to avoid creating a Phantom Menace when the Force Awakens for your website.

 This is not the first reboot that JJ Abrams has helmed as visionary and director.
 We’ve got his incredibly successful treatments of the Star Trek franchise to consider as well.

 The problem we have with the popular Responsive Web Design strategies is that you must change everything in order to create a “mobile-friendly” website.
 Responsive designs are programmed to make decisions about page content when smaller screens are encountered.